 Almont and Taylor Canyon offer spectacular timber and beautiful canyon scenery.
 With great trails for trail running and mountain biking as well as good camp sites, this area offers a great home base for a multi-sport vacation.
 Gunnison hiking dominated by endless desert vistas and unique rock formations.
 Hartman Rocks Recreation Area offers a large multi-use trail system, or visit Curecanti Recreation Area and the Black Canyon of the Gunnison National Park for some great trails on your public lands.

 Know Before You Go

 We recommend buying a trail map when you get here in addition to talking with locals and or personnel at your lodging property.
-An excellent online resource for trails in the valley is cbgtrails.com.
-You can download maps directly onto your device and even use them offline.
+An excellent online resource for trails in the valley is CBGTrails.
+You can download the free app to your phone and access maps any time, even offline.

 We often get brief, but strong thunderstorms during the afternoon in the summer.
 Always start hikes early, especially if you plan to be above treeline.
 Don’t be afraid to turn around if conditions get bad, getting struck by lightning is a much worse way to end your day.

 Outfitters can point you in the right direction, and often times experienced hiking guides can show you treasures you never would have found on your own.
 Guides have been known to pack your lunch, sunset dinner, or whatever for you!
 Always remember to be bear-aware on your trips.
 On your next visit to Gunnison County, slow down and enjoy the views!

 Easy– Good for families with small children, elderly or those with a short time frame.

 Moderate– Good for longer hikes and those looking for a more strenuous experience.
 Best for people with good physical conditioning.

 Difficult– Good for more serious hikers with appropriate equipment and excellent physical conditioning.
 May involve technical skills or scrambling.
 Generally not recommended for those under 14 years old.